ChildIN Competence Framework evaluated in Coimbra

 On April 29 2019, a group of 15 Portuguese parents, professionals and Vocational and Educational Training (VET) providers met in Coimbra to evaluate the ChildIN Competence Framework, aiming at defining the knowledge, skills, responsibility and autonomy needed for home-based childminders dealing with children on the autism spectrum.
 Parallel to this, two other focus groups have also been set in Poland and in France with the same objective.

-At the end this active, which takes the format of a focus group, the following points were highlighted:
+At the end this activity, which takes the format of a focus group, the following points were highlighted:

 A) the criticism of using the term « discovery interview »;